ProspectOne/flexbalancer-js-docs/docs/Tutorial.md

 ;; ANSWER SECTION:
 testcustom.0b62ec.flexbalancer.net.
 10 IN CNAME second.myanswer.net.
 ```
-depending on Monitor Uptimes.
+depending on our Monitor Uptimes.

-Let's take a look at a little bit more complicated case.
+## Lesson 7: The simple country-based answer. <a name="countrysimple"></a>

-## Different answers for different countries. <a name="diffcountries"></a>
+In some cases you may want to 'tie up' your custom answer to the particular country the user request came from, or exclude some countries and make special answers for them.

-Imagine that you have three different 'addresses' for the US, France and Ukraine.
-Those are 'us.myanswers.net', 'fr.myanswers.net' and 'ua.myanswers.net'.
-And you want to use country-based answer depending on location user came from.
+For example, you want to have the answer `countries.myanswers.net` for all countries, but you want to have special answer `us.myanswers.net` for the US.
+And if the user country is not detected - use the fallback.

 Our `Request` already can handle user locations: